ytiurin/tetris/README.md

 ## Leaderboard

 I also made a simple microservice to store best scores coming from the [play page](https://ytiurin.github.io/tetris/).
-You can check the list of monthly leaders evry time you've done a round.
+You can check the list of monthly leaders every time finish a round.